indrabayuu/indrabayuu.github.io/_posts/2025-11-13-kubernetes-cicd.md

 git push origin main
 ```

 Navigate to your GitLab project -> **CI/CD** -> **Pipelines** to monitor the pipeline execution.
-Below is the example of `Running` (blue indicator) jobs on tags `build`.
-The Gitlab Runner waiting for our Kubernetes pods to be running for build stage.
+Below is the example of **Running** (blue indicator) jobs on `build` tags.
+The Gitlab Runner waiting for our Kubernetes pods to be running for `build-and-push` stage.

 ![Running CI/CD 1](/running-cicd-1.jpg)

 After pushing to the `main` branch, the Runner creates jobs for each stage.
 The pipeline shows:
-- **build** stage: Builds Docker image and pushes to ECR
+- **build-and-push** stage: Builds Docker image and pushes to ECR
 - **deploy** stage: Applies Kubernetes manifest and restarts deployment

-If nothing errors, the jobs would shows `passed` (green indicator).
+If nothing errors, the jobs would shows **Passed** (green indicator).
 Meaning your stages are success.
 If there are errors, you can check the log message on your `Jobs`.
 Below is the example of success jobs

 ![Running CI/CD 2](/running-cicd-2.jpg)

 ## Conclusion
 You've successfully set up automated AWS ECR authentication for your Kubernetes cluster using IAM Roles and CronJobs.
 This setup ensures your cluster can always pull images from your private ECR registry without manual token management.

 You now have GitLab Runner successfully integrated with your Kubernetes cluster!
 The runner is configured to use AWS ECR credentials and is ready to execute CI/CD pipelines.
 With automated secret renewal in place, your pipeline will run smoothly without manual intervention.

----
+✅ **AWS ECR Setup** - Secure private registry with IAM Roles
+✅ **Automated Authentication** - Token renewal every 11 hours via CronJob
+✅ **GitLab Runner Integration** - Docker-in-Docker builds in Kubernetes
+✅ **Complete CI/CD Pipeline** - Automated build, push, and deployment